AkeemShepherd/Public_Health-Chicago/README.md

 ## Overview
 >
-> This repo's code intends to explore trends on crimes, violence, violence reduction, homicides, and shootings made public by the City of Chicago.
-These data represent the following from 1991 to current and Non-fatal shooting data from 2010 to current.
+> This repo's code intends to explore trends on shooting incidents made public by the City of Chicago.
+These data represent the following from 1991 to 2026.

 ## Data 📊
 > The following data files are needed to run scripts in this repo: